hanifnoerr/CodelessML/README.md

 # About

 CodelessML presents a general workflow for easing the process of creating a machine learning model and using the ML model for prediction.
-This application aims to help non-experts users experience the journey of how a machine learning model is built without requiring them to code.
+This application aims to help non-expert users experience the journey of how a machine learning model is built without requiring them to code.
 This application has three main menus: EDA, Modelling, and Prediction.

 ## Link to running app